hkebbi/FortiCNAPP_POV-toolbox/CWPP/Windows/README.md

 ---
 #### ✅ Deployment using Lacework PowerShell Script Flow:
+Fits All Clouds: Install the Windows Agent on Hosts Using Lacework PowerShell Script, Quick Easy installion method on few machines during Lab/POC.
-The example here is to deploy during Lab/POC which can have few machines for testing.
-There are many other options as above, but this can fit a quick easy way for this kind of deployments if there are few machines and even multicloud deployments.
+There are many other methods as above, but this can fit a quick easy way for this kind of deployments if there are few machines and multicloud deployments.

 ```bash
 Deployment using Lacework PowerShell Script Flow